KeennyyW/spotify-clone/README.md

 # spotify-clone
-simple spotify-clone web app based on django
+simple spotify-clone web app developed with Django

 # How to Installation